nest/nest-simulator/doc/guides/connection_management.rst

     \end{bmatrix},

 where :math:`w_{ij}` is the weight of the connection with presynaptic node :math:`i` and postsynaptic node :math:`j`.
-Now assume that some weights are zero.
-Instead of creating connections with zero weight in these cases, we want to not create these connections at all.
+We can assume that some weights are zero.
+Instead of creating connections with zero weight in these cases, we do not want to create these connections at all.

-There is currently no way to create connections from the whole matrix in one go, so we will iterate the presynaptic neurons and connect one column at the time.
+There is currently no way to create connections from the whole matrix in one go, so we will iterate the presynaptic neurons and connect one column at a time.
 We assume that we have :math:`n` presynaptic and :math:`m` postsynaptic nodes in the NodeCollections `presynaptic` and `postsynaptic`, respectively.
 We also assume that we have a weight matrix as a two-dimensional NumPy array `W`, with :math:`n` columns and :math:`m` rows.